 Malaysia reports 41 new cases of coronavirus, all linked to religious event

-Malaysia reported 41 new cases of the new coronavirus on Saturday, all linked to a religious event on the outskirts of Kuala Lumpur that was attended by about 10,000 people from several countries.
+Malaysia reported 41 new coronavirus cases on Saturday, all linked to a religious event on the outskirts of Kuala Lumpur that was attended by about 10,000 people from several countries.

-The new cases bring the total number of cases in the Southeast Asian country to 238.
+The new cases bring the total number of infected people in the Southeast Asian country to 238, the health ministry said in a statement.
+A total of 81 cases in Malaysia have now been confirmed as linked to the same event held at a mosque between Feb.
+27 and March 1.

+Prime Minister Muyiddin Yassin said on Friday that the country was facing a "second wave" of infections, and warned of an impact on economic growth.
+To contain the spread of the virus, all gatherings including international meetings, sports, social and religious events would be cancelled or postponed until after April, he said.

+In neighbouring Brunei, 38 of the total 40 cases in the country had been linked to the religious gathering as of Saturday.
+A total of 85 Bruneians attended the gathering, and 18 tested positive.
+The remainder of the 38 are their immediate family members, friends or co-workers, the health ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)